Last updated: June 2022

-Yes.
-The proposed grade separation plans for 11th Street are included in the pdf of the Open House 3 presentation (slide 27) which is also linked in the content of the Engage tab.
+Yes: Proposed grade separation plans for 11th Street (PDF).
 Information on the grade separation can also be found in the Rail Relocation versus Grade Separation Feasibility Study - January 2021 Update report that went forward to City Council where it was placed on the Infrastructure Priority List in the Saskatoon Transportation Master Plan.

 Can construction of an eastbound turn bay on 22nd Street happen sooner to accommodate existing traffic wanting to turn onto Circle Drive?